Archive old data

 1. Open SQL Editor.

-2. Move or create tables on the partition scheme:
+2. Move an existing table to the partition scheme, or create a new table on the partition scheme:

 CREATE CLUSTERED INDEX PK_Orders_OrderDate